Bloomsbury Summer School

 A brief introduction

-Lucia Gahlin, BSS Co-Director, during a recent visit to the Valley of the Queens in Egypt
+Lucia Gahlin, BSS Co-Director, during a visit to the Valley of the Queens in Egypt

-Founded in 1990, we endeavour to present the finest programme of summer courses in Egyptology and Ancient Near Eastern history and archaeology available in the United Kingdom.
+Founded in 1990, BSS endeavours to present the finest programme of summer courses in Egyptology and Ancient World history, languages, literature and archaeology, available in the United Kingdom.

-In 2017 we offered eight intensive summer courses in Hieroglyphs, Coptic, and Ancient Egyptian, Near Eastern, and East Mediterranean history and archaeology.
-They were intended for interested adults of all ages: lifelong learners, students wishing to broaden their studies, and sixth-formers perhaps considering further study in these subject areas.
+In 2019 we are offering more courses than ever before – nine intensive summer courses in Hieroglyphs, Coptic, and Ancient Egyptian, Near Eastern, and Mesoamerican history, archaeology and culture.
+They are intended for interested adults of all ages: lifelong learners, students wishing to broaden their studies, and sixth-formers perhaps considering further study in these subject areas.

-We were also excited to stage a study day in April on the fascinating Indus Civilisation, and look forward to a BSS in Egypt course on Amenhotep III in Luxor in December.
+We are also excited to be staging a study day in June on the cultures of Central Asia and the Silk Road in antiquity, and look forward to our BSS in Egypt course on Astronomy in Ancient Egypt in Luxor in October/November.

-- We offer 5-day courses in July at one of the world’s leading universities, University College London (UCL), in the heart of Bloomsbury in central London.
+- We offer nine 5-day courses in June/July at one of the world’s leading universities, University College London (UCL), in the heart of Bloomsbury in central London.

 - Although rooted in academia, we offer a relaxed and informal environment for learning.

-- Our courses, mainly on Ancient Egypt and the Ancient Near East, are taught by experts from museums, universities and archaeological sites.
+- Our courses on archaeology, ancient languages, literature and history, mainly Ancient Egypt and the Ancient Near East but this year Mesoamerica too, are taught by experts from museums, universities and archaeological sites.

 - Excellent lecturers and distinguished academics, our teachers are also friendly and approachable.

-- Each course has 19 teaching sessions: mostly lectures, but sometimes museum visits and other activities.
+- Each course has 19 teaching sessions: mostly lectures, but sometimes museum visits and other activities where relevant.